Shinto: Priesthood and

-Priestly costume is largely based on the clothes worn at the imperial court during the Heian period.
+Priestly regalia is largely based on the clothes worn at the imperial court during the Heian period.
 It includes a tall, rounded hat known as an eboshi, and black lacquered wooden clogs known as asagutsu.
 The outer garment worn by a priest, usually colored black, red, or light blue, is the hō, or the ikan.
 A white silk version of the ikan, used for formal occasions, is known as the saifuku.
 Another priestly robe is the kariginu, which is modelled on Heian-style hunting garments.
 Also part of standard priestly attire is a hiōgi fan, while during rituals, priests carry a flat piece of wood known as a shaku.
-This costume is generally more ornate than the sombre garments worn by Japanese Buddhist monks.
+This regalia is generally more ornate than the sombre garments worn by Japanese Buddhist monks.

 The chief priest at a shrine is the gūji.
 Larger shrines may also have an assistant head priest, the gon-gūji.
 As with teachers, instructors, and Buddhist clergy, Shinto priests are often referred to as sensei by lay practitioners.
 Historically, there were female priests although they were largely pushed out of their positions in 1868.
 During the Second World War, women were again allowed to become priests to fill the void caused by large numbers of men being enlisted in the military.
 By the late 1990s, around 90% of priests were male, 10% female, contributing to accusations that Shinto discriminates against women.
 Priests are free to marry and have children.
 At smaller shrines, priests often have other full-time jobs, and serve only as priests during special occasions.

 Before certain major festivals, priests may undergo a period of abstinence from sexual relations.
 Some of those involved in festivals also abstain from a range of other things, such as consuming tea, coffee, or alcohol, immediately prior to the events.

 The priests are assisted by jinja miko, sometimes referred to as "shrine-maidens" in English.
 These miko are typically unmarried, although not necessarily virgins.
 In many cases they are the daughters of a priest or a practitioner.
 They are subordinate to the priests in the shrine hierarchy.
 Their most important role is in the kagura dance, known as otome-mai.
 Miko receive only a small salary but gain respect from members of the local community and learn skills such as cooking, calligraphy, painting, and etiquette which can benefit them when later searching for employment or a marriage partner.
 They generally do not live at the shrines.
 Sometimes they fill other roles, such as being secretaries in the shrine offices or clerks at the information desks, or as waitresses at the naorai feasts.
 They also assist kannushi in ceremonial rites.